jordanrolph/hello-adonis/README.md

 # Hello Adonis Starter

-An opinionated Adonis starter based on Adonis Web, optimised for type hinting and easy development.
+An opinionated Adonis starter based on AdonisJS, optimised for type hinting and easy development.

-Under the hood it's just a normal Adonis app with a few packages swapped out, so you still get the lovely Adonis developer experience... but with a few tactical changes:
+Under the hood it's just a normal Adonis web app with a few packages swapped out, so you still get the lovely Adonis developer experience... but with a few tactical changes:

 - Uses the Adonis core web server and services
 - Drizzle ORM for type hinting when interacting with the database